-Here, you can see that there are few options including Generate Packages Automatically After Order Received and the Generate Shipping Labels Automatically After Order Received as well.
+Here, you can see that there are a few options including Generate Packages Automatically After Order Received and Generate Shipping Labels Automatically After Order Received as well.
 These options are self-explanatory and you can click on the Enable tick button to activate the required options.
 By activating these options, you will activate the shipping label generation and printing feature.

-Now, if you need or want to give the label access to your customers, then you can do that as well.
+Now, if you need or want to give label access to your customers, then you can do that as well.
 These options are also under the Label Generation section of the FedEx settings page.

 Thus, if you want to send the generated shipping label to your customer via email, this option will let you do that.
-Check the ‘Send label in email to customer after label generation‘ box and enable this function.
+Check the ‘Send label in the email to customer after label generation‘ box and enable this function.
 Moreover, you can even allow users to download their shipping labels by checking the other option.

 Shopify is a great e-commerce platform to run an online business.
 With Shopify shipping, you can set up basic shipping capabilities by displaying Flat rate shipping, and shipping rates from carriers like UPS, USPS, and DHL.
 However, you don’t have FedEx shipping so you won’t be able to handle FedEx SmartPost by default.